Planning Europe for the first time is less about being clever and more about sequencing the work in the right order.

 Choose your transport mode city by city:

-- Trains for mid-distance routes with good connections
+- trains for mid-distance routes with strong rail links

 Weeks 6 to 4: Insurance and Health Prep

-If you need Schengen travel medical insurance, EU law sets a minimum coverage requirement: EUR 30,000 and validity across the relevant territory and travel period.
+If you need Schengen travel medical insurance, the visa rules require EUR 30,000 minimum coverage and validity across the relevant territory and dates.

-Health prep is not glamorous, but it is the difference between “cute photo in Paris” and “sick in a hotel watching French game shows.”
+Health prep is not glamorous, but it is the difference between a normal trip and a miserable one.

 Weeks 4 to 2: Packing and Airport Rules

-Packing is easier when you follow two laws:
+Packing is easier when you keep two rules in mind:

-- You only need one “nice” outfit per week (unless you’re attending weddings nightly).
+- You only need one polished outfit per week unless the itinerary says otherwise.

-- Your carry-on must survive airport security rules.
+- Your carry-on has to survive airport security and airline baggage rules.

-For EU airports, liquid containers in cabin baggage are commonly limited to 100 ml each and must fit within a 1-liter transparent bag, with exceptions for medicines and baby food.
+For EU airports, liquids in cabin baggage are commonly limited to 100 ml containers in a 1 liter clear bag, with exceptions for medicine and baby food.

 → Read our full Europe Packing List